How to integrate Heygen MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Heygen to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Heygen agent that can create a talking photo from my selfie, add new contacts to my video project, list all available streaming avatars for today, fetch details of my latest personalized video project through natural language commands.
+By the end, you'll have a working Heygen agent that can create a talking photo from your selfie, add new contacts to your video project, list all available streaming avatars for today through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Heygen account through Composio's Heygen MCP server.